filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ## Restoring a custom snapshot

-Snapshots can be restored by starting the daemon with the `--import-snapshot` option:
+You can restore snapshots by starting the daemon with the `--import-snapshot` option:

 ```bash
 # Without verification